 A toric lens is used to achieve the best visual outcome for patients who have moderate or significant astigmatism.
+These are available in monofocal or presbyopia correcting IOLs.
 Once they are positioned inside the eye, they neutralise astigmatism and improve your vision.
-Toric ICL corrects your long or short sightedness as well as your astigmatism in one single surgical procedure, completely.